-The petitioner also states that all vehicles will be inspected prior to importation to ensure that they are equipped with anti-theft devices in compliance with the Theft Prevention Standard found in 49 CFR Part 541 and modified if necessary.
+The petitioner also states that all vehicles will be inspected prior to importation to ensure that they are equipped with anti-theft devices in compliance and modified if necessary.

-The petitioner also states that a vehicle identification plate must be affixed to the vehicle to meet the requirements of 49 CFR part 565.
+The petitioner also states that a vehicle identification plate must be affixed to the vehicle to meet the requirements of 49 CFR Part 565.

 Interested persons are invited to submit comments on the petition described above.
 Comments should refer to the docket number and be submitted to: Docket Management, Room PL-401, 400 Seventh St., SW, Washington, DC 20590.
-[Docket hours are from 9 am to 5 pm].
+[Docket hours are from 9 a.m. to 5 p.m.].
 It is requested but not required that 10 copies be submitted.